Baked Potato Bar

 - chili (canned is fine, but homemade…yum!)

-- Gay Lea Butter
+- Butter

-- Ivanhoe Aged Old Cheddar Cheese, shredded
+- Old Cheddar Cheese, shredded

 - crispy fried onions

-It is always the best idea to set out your ingredients in a big tub or tray with about 2 inch high sides filled with ice to keep things appropriately chilled for food safety.
+It is always the best idea to set out your ingredients in a filled with ice to keep things appropriately chilled for food safety. Â This Ice Chilled Condiment Caddy is perfect for the job!
 The day I set out mine, we were literally eating straight away, so there was no risk of anything left sitting out in the heat!

-Choosing the best sour cream for your baked potatoes, and choosing the perfect sized russet potato are very important.
-And these two tips I am about to share have changed the way I feel about cooking baked potatoes completely.
+Choosing the best full fat sour cream for your baked potatoes, and choosing the perfect sized russet potato are very important. Â And these two tips I am about to share have changed the way I feel about cooking baked potatoes completely.

 Two tips for the best baked potatoes